Motorola Moto E 1. Gen 2014

 Notes: Note globale: 80%

-Source: Think Digit Anglais EN→FR Archive.org version
+Source: Think Digit EN→FR Archive.org version

 If you are looking for a reliable smartphone under a budget of Rs.10,000 then look no further.
 Yes, we agree that the camera quality is poor and skipping the LED flash and front facing camera was a huge blunder.
 But in the end, Moto E proves to be a sturdy and nimble little smartphone with a solid build quality and decent performance capability.